 History by Era.
 Home.
 Propaganda poster collection online.

 The Presidency and the Cold War.
 Revolutionary War - HistoryAnimated.
 Zoom In - Lessons.
 Rosa-parks.
 HSI: Historical Scene Investigation.
 History Engine: Tools for Collaborative Education and Research.
 Colonial House .
 Interactive History.
 World War II Posters.
 Learn: For Students: WWII History: Take a Closer Look at Primary Sources.
 Exploring Primary Sources with the National WWII Museum There are a lot of ways to learn history: reading books about a certain time and place, watching videos about a past event, traveling to a different part of the world.

 When you visit a museum—or in this case a museum’s website—you come in contact with actual pieces of history.
 Those pieces of history are called Primary Sources.
 They come in the form of artifacts, archives, and oral histories.
 When you explore primary sources from WWII, you get to see what people saw 70 years ago at a very interesting time in world history.
-Follow the links below to start your exploration of some of the documents in the Museum’s education collection.
 World War II Posters: Search Results, Northwestern University Library.
 North Carolinians and the Great War: The Impact of World War I on the Tar Heel State: Topical Access to Propaganda Posters.
 Primary sources for history & literature teachers.
 Virtual Tour - Statue Of Liberty National Monument.
 Want to know what's going on inside the Statue of Liberty's head?